1. Download and print the form

 or phone at 978-256-3927

 The Area I Education Committee, under the supervision of the Area I Board of Handbell Musicians of America, wishes to strongly encourage schools and other educational institutions to develop music education programs using handchimes or handbells.
-To support the development of such programs, Area I, AGEHR, Inc., is offering a loan program to schools in its six state and two province jurisdictions, namely Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and the Atlantic Provinces of Canada.
+To support the development of such programs, Handbell Musicians of America Area I, is offering a loan program to schools in its six state and two province jurisdictions, namely Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and the Atlantic Provinces of Canada.
 The specifics of this program are listed below.

 Responsibility of Area I